The average hourly pay for a Shipping Manager is $16.82.

 Shipping Manager Job Listings

-Popular Skills for Shipping Manager
+What Are Popular Skills for Shipping Managers?

-Pay by Experience Level for Shipping Manager
+What is the Pay by Experience Level for Shipping Managers?

 Pay Difference by Location